JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Graph** - The graph with the hypsometric curves, for each basin, in .html.

-## Calculate linear parameters
-This tool calculates linear parameters of the watershed as shown in the table below.
-If any known parameter is not being calculated, feel free to message me.

-**Inputs:**
-**Drainage basins** - Vector layer containing drainage basin features.

-**Channel network** - Vector layer containing the drainage network of the drainage basins.

-**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
-It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

-**DEM** - Digital Elevation Model in the area of the drainage basins.

-**Output:**
-**All morphometric parameters** - Linear parameters calculated, for each basin in .csv.

-## Calculate relief parameters
-This tool calculates relief parameters of the watershed as shown in the table below.
-If any known parameter is not being calculated, feel free to message me.

-**Inputs:**
-**Drainage basins** - Vector layer containing drainage basin features.

-**Channel network** - Vector layer containing the drainage network of the drainage basins.

-**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
-It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

-**DEM** - Digital Elevation Model in the area of the drainage basins.

-**Output:**
-**Shape parameters** - Shape parameters calculated, for each basin, in .csv.

-## Calculate shape parameters
-This tool calculates shape parameters of the watershed as shown in the table below.
-If any known parameter is not being calculated, feel free to message me.

-**Inputs:**
-**Drainage basins** - Vector layer containing drainage basin features.

-**Channel network** - Vector layer containing the drainage network of the drainage basins.

-**Channel coordinate precision** - It is the precision of the channel coordinates, for example: for a precision of 0.000001 the coordinate xxxxxx.xxxxxxxxxxxx becomes xxxxxx.xxxxxx.
-It is recommended to use 0.000001 to correct possible geometry errors when selecting channels that intersect the basin.

-**Output:**
-**Shape parameters** - Shape parameters calculated, for each basin, in .csv.

 ## Calculate inundated area
 This tool calculates the inundated area from the EAV curve, it uses the elevation associated with a user-given curve parameter, and then plots the area below that elevation.